Toyota Corolla (E110): North America

 For the 2001 model year (2000 calendar year), the VE was replaced by a new S model.
 The CE now became a base model, still offered in 5-speed manual or 3-speed automatic transmission, and the sporty S served as the new Touring Package, which came with a 5-speed manual or 4-speed automatic transmission.
 The 2001 model year also got a slight refresh with the new front headlights/corner lights, redesigned front bumper, auxiliary DC power port with a higher armrest (LE and S models), inside trunk release for accidental lockouts in the trunk, new controls for the air conditioner that had the rear glass defrost button relocated with a button for the recirculation of air, and round reverse lights.
-The 'sportiness' of the S model built upon the VE models with a gauge cluster with tachometer in a red/black theme with an outside temperature gauge, the lightweight 3-spoke steering wheel used in the Toyota Celica and Matrix of the same model year, a charcoal gray and black interior with lighter seats, standard front fog lamps, color matched side skirts, color matched rear mudflaps, color matched door handles and side mirrors, a color matched front grill, a trunk release lever next to the gasoline cap door lever (but not on the remote fob), a trunk light, 14" S model wheel covers, and lighted map lights on the rear view mirror.
+The 'sportiness' of the S model built upon the VE models with a gauge cluster with tachometer in a red/black theme with an outside temperature gauge, the lightweight 3-spoke steering wheel used in the Toyota Celica and Matrix of the same model year, a charcoal gray and black interior with lighter seats, standard front fog lamps, color matched side skirts, color matched rear mudflaps, color matched door handles and side mirrors, a color matched front grille, a trunk release lever next to the gasoline cap door lever (but not on the remote fob), a trunk light, 14" S model wheel covers, and lighted map lights on the rear view mirror.
 The S model lacked the 60/40 folding rear seats in other models.
-Aside from the slightly larger tires and a slightly stiffened rear suspension for a minor improvement in handling, the S model had very minimal performance advantage (if any) over the other models; it was mainly a styling and appearance package, similar to the Touring Package it had replaced.

 The 2002 model year was short-lived and was only produced until the end of 2001 to make way for the redesigned model which launched in early 2002 for the 2003 model year.

 Official Toyota accessories available through dealerships for all trim levels of the eighth generation Corolla included: front-end mask, gold emblem package, color-keyed rear spoiler with center high-mount stop lamp, wheel covers, aluminum alloy wheels, wheel locks, mudguards, sunroof wind deflector (LE and S models only), genuine wood dash appliqué, carpeted floor mats, all-weather floor mats, carpeted trunk mat, trunk cargo net, Toyota VIP RS3000 remote keyless security system, 6-disc trunk-mounted CD changer, compact disc deck (fits in storage bin), and a 6-disc in-dash CD changer.